cactusLabs/Mead/README.md

 * 2 batches were made - a standard mead, and a second that followed standard mead recipe, but with additional raspberries and juice (see note below)
 * As in usual fermentation, it is important to keep everything clean.
 There are products for this that are cheap and readily available.
 Clean surfaces, utensils, vessels and your hands
-* 5 Gallon (~4.5L) glass carboys were used with water filled airlocks.
+* 5 Gallon (~4.5L) glass carboys were used with water filled airlocks (although some people use cheap vodka in the airlocks)

 ### Standard Mead Recipe